2 mins read

 Sugar isn’t bad and there is no need to avoid it completely.

-Natural sugar from fruit or dairy usually comes with many other vitamins and minerals, including fiber, which means that is absorbed at a slower rate and we will feel full more quickly so we cannot consume as much of the food (like drinking a glass of orange juice vs. eating the five oranges it took to produce that juice).
+Whereas natural sugar coming from fruit or dairy usually comes with many other vitamins and minerals, including fiber.
+Natural sugars are absorbed at a slower rate and one will typically feel full more quickly, so people are unlikely to consume as much.

 Can I Eat Too Much Sugar?